emanueljg/nix-fetchers/README.md

     - `[ ]`, an empty list
     - `[ "file.zip" "file.zip" ]`, lists with duplicates

-  If at least one file in this list does not eixst, the build fails.
+  If at least one file in this list does not exist, the build fails.

   Note that this attribute can be useful even if you're just downloading _one_ file, if you want the file contained in a directory.
 This pattern is especially useful in `pkgs.symlinkJoin` constructs.